Ruth Minsky Sender

-Ruth Minsky Senderowicz (3 May 1926 – January 2024) was a Polish-American Holocaust survivor.
+Ruth Minsky Senderowicz (born Rifkele Riva Minska; 3 May 1926 – January 2024) was a Polish-American Holocaust survivor.
 She wrote three memoirs about her experience: The Cage, To Life and Holocaust Lady.

 Early life

 Rifkele Riva Minska was born in Łódź, Poland to Avromele and Nacha Minska.
 Riva was born on May 3, 1926.
 She was the fourth of seven children: Chanele, Yankele, and Mala preceded her; brothers Motele, Moishele, and Laibele followed her.
 Riva's father, Avromele Minska died shortly after Moishele's birth.

 World War II

 Before the invasion of Poland, Riva's older siblings fled to Russia to escape forced labor.
 Riva, her mom and younger siblings were forced to live in the Lodz Ghetto, where younger brother Laibele contracted tuberculosis.
 On September 10, 1942, their mother was taken out of the ghetto during a Nazi raid, leaving Riva to care for her younger brothers.
 She adopted them to keep the family together, which lasted until Laibele died and Riva, Motele, and Moishele were rounded up with the other remaining Jews in the ghetto and sent to Auschwitz.
 Riva and her brothers were separated at the gates.

 After a week, Riva was transported to a labor camp in Mittelsteine.
 There she contracted blood poisoning from cutting her hand.
 However, she was spared death because she inspired others in the camp through her poetry.
 The SS officers agreed to take her to a German hospital for treatment.
 When she recovered, she was sent to the labor camp at Grafenort for the remainder of the war.
 The camp was liberated by Russian forces.
 Riva finally got her wish to be free.
 She moved to the United States of America and started a family.